 Randomization is not always possible or advisable, however, and researchers must build a causal argument using non-experimental methods.
 We will review several approaches, consider relevant threats to causal inference, and discuss how to improve non-experimental research designs.

-As we build up to this discussion, we will cover research basics, such as asking evidence-based research questions, searching the literature, developing a theory of change, identifying indicators and collecting data, selecting research participants, and testing hypotheses.
+Along the way, we will cover research basics, such as asking evidence-based research questions, searching the literature, developing a theory of change, identifying indicators and collecting data, selecting research participants, and testing hypotheses.
 In the latter part of the course, we will turn to more specialized topics in global health research, such as writing research proposals and manuscripts, economic analyses, and making an impact.

 We have two broad goals this semester:

 - to make you a better consumer of research, and

 - to prepare you to contribute to research teams at Duke and beyond.

 The course is divided into six modules:

 - Define study aims